meganalnico/simple-core/Heritage.md

 **Society**: The lack of a unified homeland and culture forces half-elves to remain versatile, able to conform to nearly any environment.
-While often attractive to both races for the same reasons as their parents, half-elves rarely fit in with either humans or elves, as both races see too much evidence of the other in them.
+While often attractive to both peoples for the same reasons as their parents, half-elves rarely fit in with either humans or elves, as both peoples see too much evidence of the other in them.
 This lack of acceptance weighs heavily on many half-elves, yet others are bolstered by their unique status, seeing in their lack of a formalized culture the ultimate freedom.
 As a result, half-elves are incredibly adaptable,